 In 2010 Landen was published, in Dutch, Spanish, Catalan and French, and in 2013 Gele Dagen came out, published in Catalan and Dutch.

-Since February 2012, she teaches creative writing at the writing school Laboratori de Lletres in Barcelona.
-Since February 2014 she is also partner and co-director of the school with founder Laia Terrón.
+Since 2012, she teaches creative writing at the writing school Laboratori de Lletres in Barcelona.
+Since 2014 she is also partner and co-director of the school with founder Laia Terrón.
+In October 2019 she launched the Master in Literary Creation at the Laboratori de Lletres.